sgnl05/sgnl05-racktables/README.md

 ####Public Classes

-* `racktables`: Starts the module and calls racktables::install, racktables::apache and racktables::mysql
+* `racktables`: Starts the module and calls racktables::apache, racktables::mysql and racktables::install
+* `racktables::apache`: Installs Apache and a spesified vhost
+* `racktables::mysql`: Installs MySQL and sets up an empty database
+* `racktables::install`: Pulls and installs RackTables from GitHub (or other specified source)

 ####Private Classes

-* `racktables::install`: Pulls and installs RackTables from https://github.com/RackTables/racktables.git
-* `racktables::apache`: Installs Apache and a vhost for Racktables
-* `racktables::mysql`: Install MySQL and sets up a database for Racktables
+* `racktables::params`: Default parameters

 ## Limitations